FlorinAndrei/datascience_capstone_project/README.md

 I have completed the Master of Science in Data Science (MSDS) program at the University of Wisconsin.
-This is my capstone project - code and artifacts.
+This is my capstone project - code, paper, and artifacts.

 Read the full paper here (CTRL-click or right-click to open in new tab):